www.weldreality.com.

 powered 2000-04 Bayliner 3788 and 2002-04 Meridian 381 models.
 The boats are equipped

 with port and starboard 150-gallon fuel tanks.
-Failures could occur in one or

 both tanks.
 While diesel is less flammable than gasoline, any fuel leak creates

 serious safety and environmental risks in a marine setting.
-According to a US
+According to a US Marine spokesman, the Coastline brand fuel tanks were custom-designed for Bayliner

 3788 and Meridian 381 models.
 Because of the unusual shape of the tanks' end panels,

 Coastline hand welded the seams, rather than welding them by machine.
-The seams

 could fail due to "a combination of high stress location, insufficient weld

-penetration, and high impact/vibration loads," according to a recall
+penetration, and high impact - vibration loads," according to a recall

 notice issued by the U.S. Coast Guard.
-Brunswick teams

 will repair boats in the field and will contact boat owners about setting up appointments.